microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

-More importantly, the high-level design choices presented above give rise to the following property: by default\*, _no matter what concurrent edits may have been sequenced and applied before it_, every edit is guaranteed to apply, and guaranteed to impact the document state in one predictable way.
+More importantly, the high-level design choices presented above give rise to the following property: by default\*, _no matter what concurrent edits may have been sequenced and applied before it_, every edit is guaranteed to apply and guaranteed to impact the document state in one predictable way.

 \* "By default" in this context means "in the absence of [constraints](#constraints)".